suitedaces/computer-agent/README.md

 ## Modes

-**Hands-Off Mode (Computer Use)** - Takes over your entire screen.
-Controls mouse, keyboard, any app.
-Use when task spans multiple apps or needs full desktop access.
-Toggle via "Hands Off" button in titlebar.
+**Computer Use Mode** - Takes over your screen.
+Sees what you see via screenshots and controls your cursor and keyboard directly.
+Use when the task spans multiple apps or needs full desktop access.
+You step away while it works.

-**Browser Mode** - Uses Chrome DevTools Protocol (CDP) instead of mouse/keyboard simulation.
-Reads page accessibility tree instead of screenshots.
-Faster and more reliable for web-only tasks.
-Uses isolated Chrome profile (`~/.taskhomie-chrome`) and auto-launches Chrome with debugging if needed.
+**Background Mode** - Runs async while you do other things.
+Uses Chrome DevTools Protocol for web automation and terminal for everything else.
+Doesn't touch your mouse or keyboard.
+Faster and more reliable for web + terminal tasks.

-**Bash** - Terminal commands with safety guards against destructive operations

 ## Setup